jhelvy/gglabelr/README.md

 Interactively add a label to a ggplot.
 Define the label on the left, then copy the code to add the label and add it to your ggplot.

+For now, this only works as a demo with a given plot.
+In the future, I'd like to extend this to be a library / RStudio plugin that works with any ggplot object you give it.

 ### Run locally

 To run the app locally on your computer by following these steps: